Quaran-Team/client-Amazin/README.md

 once that is done run 'npm start' to boot up a localhost version in your default web browser.

-Some things might not appear correct without also having the server running. (those instructions are on the server github)
+Some things might not appear correct without also having the server running. (those instructions are on the server GitHub)

 npm test will run all the tests we made